 Add variety to your walks.
 You don’t have to travel to the countryside to find a rewarding walk.
 Towns and cities offer interesting walks, including parks, heritage trails, canal towpaths, riverside paths, commons, woodlands, heaths and nature reserves.
-For inspiring walks, visit Walk England.
 For wheelchair users, visit Walks with wheelchairs and for parents with buggies, visit Walks with buggies.

 Join a walking group

 Walking in a group is a great way to start walking, make new friends and stay motivated.
 Search for organised walks near you.
 The UK’s 15 National Parks run free guided walks for the whole family during the holidays.

 Get your boots on